uxtl/inpainting/README.md

 # inpainting
-a re-implementation for deepfill v2 with some modification
+a re-implementation for deepfill v2 with some modifications

 ## TO DO
 Now training with Places2 dataset, I will provide the code if the result is good enough.